Marlen Haushofer

-Biography
+Life and career

+Early life

 Marie Helene Frauendorfer was born in Frauenstein, Municipality Moln in Upper Austria.
-She attended Catholic boarding school in Linz, and went on to study German literature in Vienna and in Graz.
+She attended Catholic boarding school in Linz from 1930 until 1939, and went on to study German literature in Vienna and in Graz.
 After her school years she settled in Steyr.

 In 1941, she married Manfred Haushofer, a dentist, and had two sons, Christian and Manfred.
-They divorced in 1950, only to remarry each other in 1958.

-Work
+Career

 Haushofer began her writing career in 1946, publishing short stories in newspapers and magazines.
+Haushofer struggled to find time for literary work between domestic chores, family demands, and helping in her husband’s dental practice.
+Her commitment to writing was often ridiculed.
+Haushofer and her husband divorced in 1950, but remarried each other in 1958.

 In 1952, she published her first book, Das fünfte Jahr, which earned her the Österreichische Förderungspreis für Literatur in 1953.
-She went on to publish her first novel, A Handful of Life in 1955, and in 1956, she won the Theodor Körner Prize for her contributions to art and culture.
+She went on to publish her first novel, A Handful of Life in 1955, and, in 1956, she won the Theodor Körner Prize for her contributions to art and culture.
 In 1958, her novella Killing Stella was published.

 The Wall, considered her finest achievement, was completed in 1963.
 The novel was written out four times in longhand between 1960 and 1963.
 In a letter written to a friend in 1961, Marlen describes the difficulty with its composition:

 I am writing on my novel and everything is very cumbersome because I never have much time, and mainly because I can not embarrass myself.
 I must continuously inquire whether what I say about animals and plants is actually correct.
 One can not be precise enough.
 I would be very happy, indeed, if I were able to write the novel only half as well as I am imagining it in my mind.

 Haushofer commented a year later in a letter to the same friend:

 I am extremely industrious.
 My novel is completed in its first draft.
 I have already completed one hundred pages of the rewrite.
 Altogether there will be 360 pages.
 Writing strains me a great deal and I suffer from headaches.
 But I hope that I will be finished by the beginning of May (I must allow at least four weeks for the typing)...
 And the household must keep on running also.
 All that is very difficult for me because I can only concentrate on one thing and forcing me to be versatile makes me extremely nervous.
 I have the feeling as if I were writing into the air.

-Her autobiographical account of a childhood, Nowhere Ending Sky, was published in 1966.
-Her overall addition to Austrian literature, as well as her last short story collection, Terrible Faithfulness, earned her the Österreichische Förderungspreis für Literatur a second time in 1968.
+Her autobiographical account of childhood, Nowhere Ending Sky, was published in 1966.
+Her overall contribution to Austrian literature, as well as her last short story collection, Terrible Faithfulness, earned her the Österreichische Förderungspreis für Literatur a second time in 1968.
 Her last novel, The Loft, was published in 1969.